plone/plone.app.blocks/README.txt

     Resolve tiles and place them directly into the merged layout.
 This is the fallback for views that do not opt into ITilePageRendered.

+ plone.app.blocks.esirender (order 8900)
+    Only executed if the request key ``plone.app.blocks.esi`` is set and has a true value, as would be the case if any ESI-rendered tiles are included and ESI rendering is enabled globally.
+This step will serialise the response down to a string and perform some substitution to make ESI rendering work.

 As shown, the ``plone.app.blocks.tilepage`` stage comes in two versions.
 The simpler version just incorporates tiles into the page using a straightforward pipeline.
 This is safe, but not as cacheable as the alternative version.